OpenMined/PySyft/README.md

 # syft
 Homomorphically Encrypted Deep Learning Library

-The goal of this library is to give the user the ability to train Deep Learning models in a homomorphically encrypted state without needing to be an expert in either.
+The goal of this library is to give the user the ability to efficiently train Deep Learning models in a homomorphically encrypted state without needing to be an expert in either.
+Furthermore, by understanding the characteristics of both Deep Learning and Homomorphic Encryption, we hope to find very performant combinations of the two.
 See `notebooks` folder for tutorials on how to use the library.

 As both Homomorphic Encryption and Deep Learning are still somewhat sparsely known, below is a curated list of relevant reading materials to bring you up to speed with the major concepts and themes of these exciting fields.